ImperialCollegeLondon/grad_school_software_engineering_course/setup.md

 > ## Important!
 >
 > Make sure that you have the most recent versions of Conda and VSCode.
 Some
 > features used in this lesson will not work with older versions.
+The content of this
+> lesson has been tested with Conda version 23.9.0 and VSCode 1.94.2.
 {: .callout}

 ## Conda